 For more information on this obituary please contact the Foster-Toler-Curry Funeral Home in Greensburg.

-To send flowers to Dr. Gary Thomas Lane's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Dr. Gary Thomas Lane, please visit our floral store.